AeRogue666/Bot2Test-EN/README.md

 You don't need to know how to code!
 Just download Bot2Test and follow the instructions in it to use it!

-If you have a problem you can come and get help on our Discord ( https://discord.me/pimpmybot).
+If you have a problem you can come and get help on our Discord ( https://discord.me/pimpmybot or https://discord.gg/8648RT6).

 Regular updates will take place with many orders coming soon: P